Sunday, October 12, 2014

 It was surreal.
 It wasn't like it was happening in slow motion as many often describe.
 It was more like someone lifted the needle on my life dropping it a few grooves in time later.
 The car was coming at me, then it was down the road.

-As I laid in the road a thousand thoughts ran through my head starting with "did that guy just hit me?
+As I lay in the road a thousand thoughts ran through my head starting with "did that guy just hit me?
 Really?
 He just hit me!"

 No brake lights.
 "Did he even know he hit me?"
 It was dark.
 "Maybe he thought he clipped the curb.
 Surely he looked in his rear view mirror when he heard that he hit something.
 Doesn't everyone with a nice car look back when they hit something?"